richardanaya/web.rs/README.md

 # Who is making this?

-My name is [RICHΛRD ΛNΛYΛ](https://github.com/richardanaya), i'm technologist from Portland, OR.
+My name is [RICHΛRD ΛNΛYΛ](https://github.com/richardanaya), i'm a technologist from Portland, OR.
 I love the potential WebAssembly has for bringing powerful experiences to the world!

 <p align="center">
   <img width="460" height="300" src="images/undraw_true_love_cy8x.png">